picoruby/prk_firmware/README.md

 Fork, clone, patch and send a pull request.

-#### For those who are willing to contribute to PRK or write your own keymaps
+#### For those who are willing to contribute to PRK or write your own keymaps:

 - It's possible that your Ruby code can't be compiled as you wish
   - Remember that "Ruby" in PRK is neither CRuby nor even mruby